 Gardens By The Bay and Marina Bay Sands have become the ultimate icons of Singapore’s city branding.

-Given the growing interest in individual health, leisure activities and sporting options among city dwellers worldwide, Singapore’s emerging sporting culture deserves to be established as a permanent component of its own future-city-living strategy.
+Given the growing interest in individual health, leisure activities and sporting options among city dwellers in developed and emerging countries, Singapore’s emerging sporting culture deserves to be established as a permanent component of its own future-city-living strategy.
 With the rise of its waterfront running culture, for instance, Singapore could seize the moment by manifesting itself as a sporting lifestyle hub that could become the envy of Asian cities.
-By publicizing the free-choice characteristic of its waterfront or CBD-running culture, Singapore could, at the same time, shrug off its paternalistic city image (especially in the Western world Singapore still carries the stigma of being an overregulated nanny state).
+By publicizing the free-choice characteristic of its waterfront (or CBD-running culture), Singapore could, at the same time, shrug off its paternalistic city image (especially in the Western world Singapore still carries the stigma of being an over-regulated nanny state).
 (For more information on Singapore’s running culture, please read the chapter ‘Urban Running Cultivation’ and the Guidelines & Strategies on ‘The Emergence of CBD-Running Cultures’).

 To be clear, Singapore is well-positioned to be at the forefront of defining sporting lifestyle in high-density city settings.
 The time has thus come for Singapore to sharpen its city profile and forge a new role by redefining its place branding.
 It should take advantage of the uniqueness of its sporting lifestyle evolution, which can be largely attributed to the long-term confluence of political decisions making, socio-economic development, cultural acceptance of sports activities and favourable meteorological aspects – as described in previous chapters.
 By incorporating these inseparably intertwined factors into its novel sporting lifestyle identity, Singapore could create an impressive city image that is unique in its core and a compelling city brand that could capture the world’s imagination.

-This will require a long-term strategy that outlines a coherent and consistent vision of what a Singapore sporting culture city image should look like.
-To raise its profile, however, the city can not rest on its laurels – that is, its current provision of sports facilities and recreation space should merely be regarded as a solid base from which further diversification and expansion plans could be worked out.
+Yet this would require a long-term strategy that outlines a coherent and consistent vision of what a Singapore sporting lifestyle city image should look like.
+To raise its profile, however, the city can not, however, rest on its laurels – that is, its current provision of sports facilities and recreation space should merely be regarded as a solid base from which further diversification and expansion plans could be worked out.
 As suggested in the previous chapter ‘City Parks’, a handful of larger parks could, for instance, be selected and transformed into so-called Sporting City Parks.
 By concentrating various smaller outdoor sports grounds and sports facilities in designated sections of those nominated parks, the integrated sporting zones would give the rather monostructural city parks more of a multi-functional character.

 Located along the south-eastern coast the large and multifunctional East Coast Park could potentially serve as a model for other cities.